volusion/element/content/tutorials/proptypes.md

 ## Use 'darkStart' and 'darkEnd' in the Block

 We're going to update the block component so that it compares the current time to our new `darkStart` and `darkEnd` to decide what styles to use.
-If the current time is after `darkStart` and before `darkEnd` we'll enable dark mode.
+If the current time is after `darkStart` and before `darkEnd`, we'll enable dark mode.

-In `Block.js`, find the code that's reading the props,
+In `Block.js`, find the code that's reading the props:

 ```javascript
 // read our new prop, and what we'll need to get our styles
 const { isDarkModeEnabled, text } = props
 ```

-and update it so that it's getting the new `darkStart` and `darkEnd` properties:
+Update it so that it's getting the new `darkStart` and `darkEnd` properties:

 ```javascript
 const { isDarkModeEnabled, darkEnd, darkStart, text } = props